rpadovani/rpadovani.com/about.md

 I'm Riccardo, software developer.
 I love new challenges and learning new things.
-I'm currently enrolled at Technische Universität München, studying Computer Science with a focus on Artificial Intelligence and Data Analysis.
+I'm currently enrolled at Technische Universität München, studying Computer Science with a focus on Security Engineering and Language Theory.

-I’m an open source enthusiast, and in my free time I collaborate with Ubuntu Community.
-I think it is a very important project to spread free software in the world, on every kind of device.
+I’m an open source enthusiast, and in my free time I collaborate with as many project I can.
+I think it is a very important project spreading free software in the world, both due ethical and privacy-related reasons.

-When I’m not busy with university or Ubuntu or work, I enjoy a beer with friends.
+When I’m not busy with university or free software or work, I enjoy a beer with friends.

 In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.

 ### My job

-I work as developer at [Fleetster][fleetster].
+I work as developer at [fleetster][fleetster].

 Previous I worked as developer at [Archon Dronistics][archon].
 More information in this [blog post][archonpost].

 You can find my curriculum [here][cv].